 What is gestational diabetes?

-National Diabetes Services Scheme and diabetes in pregnancy priority area leader Melinda Morrison tells Babyology that during pregnancy some of the hormones produced by the placenta to help baby grow and develop also reduce the action of the mother’s insulin.
+Australian Diabetes Council spokesperson, Melinda Morrison is a diabetes dietitian.
+She explains that during pregnancy, some of the hormones produced by the placenta to help baby grow and develop also reduce the action of the mother’s insulin.

 “Insulin is the hormone that allows glucose from the bloodstream to enter the body cells and be used for energy,” Melinda says.
 “This means that during pregnancy, women need to make two to three times as much insulin to keep blood glucose levels in the normal range.
 If the body isn’t able to produce the extra insulin needed, blood glucose levels rise and gestational diabetes develops.”